-The animated aspect of the outfit began as a "comment" on the cartoon nature of celebrity, while it also allowed the Blur frontman Albarn the to experiment without being overshadowed by his Britpop past.
+The animated aspect of the outfit began as a "comment" on the cartoon nature of celebrity, while it also allowed Blur frontman Albarn the to experiment without being overshadowed by his Britpop past.

 Here are some of the most believable theories out there...

 The band originally identified themselves as "Gorilla," which could be a play on the word "guerilla," coming from the words guerilla warfare - which is a term used to describe underhand and un-open warfare tactics.

 This makes sense when you consider we were never really meant to know who was behind the project...